 After several very painful months and a lot of research, I realized that it was the paid traffic source that was causing all the problems – OBVIOUSLY!
 (Although not obvious at all to me at the time)

 Before I ramble on more, I should explain.
 Paid traffic websites and sources and basically websites that offer paid traffic for a certain amount of money per month usually.
-It’s incredibly cheap compared to other forms of traffic sources and it’s a guaranteed amount traffic sent directly to your website.
+It’s incredibly cheap compared to other forms of traffic sources and it’s guaranteed the amount of traffic sent directly to your website.

-Specifically, the traffic is coming from other websites that are “google Adsense” type sites but that use other advertising networks.
+Specifically, the traffic is coming from other websites that are “Google Adsense” type sites but that use other advertising networks.

 The people who sell the traffic either have an arrangement or actually own these advertising networks, and link up your website into their network.
 Then when people click on that link, they’re taken to your website.